henrygouk/dopt/README.md

 * Stochastic gradient descent
 * Neural network primitives
 * Neural network construction utilities
-* Framework to add third party operations and their derivatives, and the ability register implementations for both the CPU and CUDA backends.
+* Framework to add third party operations and their derivatives, and the ability register implementations for both the CPU and CUDA backends
+* Online optimisation algorithms: SGD and ADAM

 The project is still in the early stages, and some things might not work properly yet.
 Some planned future features include:

 * The ability to add optimisation passes to the CPU and CUDA backends.
-* More sophisticated online optimisation algorithms (SGD+momentum, AdaGrad, ADAM, etc)
+* More online optimisation algorithms (SGD+momentum, AdaGrad, etc)

 Docs
 ----